 Indigo Bunting (Passerina cyanea) is a familiar summer bird in the eastern United States and southern Canada, with males sporting an almost unnatural hue of bright blue that is richer on the face than on the breast and back.
 In the fall and winter males lose their blue plumage and resemble the brown females.

 Barn Swallow (Hirundo rustica) may be the most widespread and well-known passerine, with highly migratory populations that span the Americas as well as Europe, Asia, and Africa.
 Related species, and some Barn Swallow subspecies, are resident in Africa, the Middle East, and Australia.
 This remarkable variability makes Barn Swallow a great case study in migratory behavior.
-The varied migratory behaviors in this species globally are also seen on a smaller scale in the Americas, as this new STEM map helps illustrate.
+The varied migratory behaviors in this species globally are also seen on a smaller scale in the Americas, as this new eBird Abundance Model map helps illustrate.